Panic Attack Recovery

 While it is likely that Jane will feel anxious on the bus, if she can continue to expose herself to fear overtime she will be able to work through her anxiety.
 This exposure will allow her to work through her panic attacks.
 The tendency to avoid the bus actually makes her anxiety worse – in the overall grand scheme.
 So doing some exposure therapy can be helpful.

-As you can see, after we identify the cognitive distortions causing our anxiety, we are then in a much better position to generate healthier thoughts that not only make us feel better but can lead to useful ideas and strategies.
+Of course CBT makes you feel much better, and it allows you to be more creative.
+As you can see, after we identify the cognitive distortions causing our anxiety, we are then in a much better position to generate healthier thoughts that not only make us feel better.
+But unleashing our creativity can lead to our own useful ideas and strategies that can help us adapt to various situations that might be contributing / causing our anxiety.